 3. Place the pocket fabric on the bag, right sides facing together.
 Center the pocket fabric and pin the pocket to the bag.

 4. Draw an outline for the welt area.
 At the top of the pocket fabric, on the wrong side, draw a horizontal line 1” below the top edge.
 Draw another line 1/2” below it.
 Connect the two lines with vertical lines on the sides, 1” from each edge of the fabric.
 Here’s a template to help you get a better idea on how the pocket and rectangle should look like.
-You ca download the template from here.
+You ca get the template for the pattern piece from here.
 Please bare in mind the size of the pocket and the rectangle depend on the size of your zipper and these measurements are made to help you understand the steps that go into constructing a welt zipper pocket.

 Sew the welt area

 5. Sew all the way around the drawn rectangle, backstitching at the starting point and pivoting at corners.